VTSTech/VTSTech-SRVEmu/README.md

 # VTSTech-SRVEmu

-# This project has been discontinued as 04/14/2021
+# This project has been discontinued as of 04/14/2021

 VTSTech-SRVEmu was an ambitious project to be a multi-game server emulator for games utilizing a protocol used in many EA games.